Can Old Tests Do New Tricks for Resolving SWE Issues?: Approach

 \subsection{Reproduction Test}

-Reproduction test generation is an essential component for fixing open-source issues.
-Without reproduction tests, accurate localization is unlikely.
+As shown in \Cref{fig:approach}, one downstream application of \approach is reproduction test generation, which in turn is essential for patch selection.
 Existing techniques either use zero-shot prompting of LLMs for reproduction test generation or use existing tests as additional context for reproduction test generation.
 Recent studies~\cite{mundler_et_al_2024, ahmed_et_al_2025} have shown that zero-shot approaches perform worse than methods that use relevant parts of the existing codebase as context.
-More advanced reproduction test generations still suffer from incompleteness, i.e., missing relevant functions to test due to the initial name-based file or function localization step~\cite{ahmed_et_al_2025}. \approach can mitigate the limitations of prior reproduction test generation work in two complementary ways: (1) providing the minimized regression tests to give a richer context to the LLMs/agents of the reproduction workflow; and (2) in agentic systems, e.g., Otter~\cite{ahmed_et_al_2025}, presenting the agent with both focal localization and test localization during the self-reflective action planning phase (see~\Cref{background:otter}), We refer to this new variant a ``testPrune''.
-If any regression test is already present in the prior localization, \approach drops it from the context to avoid duplication and increase the false-positive rate (\S \ref{result:rq3}).
+More advanced reproduction test generations still suffer from incompleteness, i.e., missing relevant functions to test due to the initial name-based file or function localization step~\cite{ahmed_et_al_2025}. \approach can mitigate the limitations of prior reproduction test generation work in two complementary ways: (1)~providing the minimized regression tests to give a richer context to the LLMs/agents of the reproduction workflow; and (2) in agentic systems, e.g., Otter~\cite{ahmed_et_al_2025}, presenting the agent with both focal localization and test localization during the self-reflective action planning phase (see~\Cref{background:otter}).
+We refer to this new variant a ``TestPrune''.
+If any regression test is already present in the prior localization, \approach drops it from the context to avoid duplication and reduce the false-positive rate (\S \ref{result:rq3}).